4th of July Patriotic Playlist

 Recognized as the theme song for the 90’s TV series Party of Five, this single was the band’s biggest hit.
 It peaked at number 16 on the Billboard Hot 100 after being re-released in 1996.
-The lyrics speak to the desire to be free, to live and love the way you want.
+The lyrics speak to the desire to be free, to live, and to love the way you want!

 Workout: A quick beat makes it perfect for a sprint on the bike or a fast run.

 #10.
 Firework (Katy Perry)

 Set off those fireworks to this empowerment anthem for the 4th!
 This hit reached number one on the Billboard Hot 100 and the top five on charts all over the world.
 The corresponding music video won “Video of the Year” at the 2011 MTV Video Music Awards.